Cultural impact of Whitney Houston: Fame and stardom

 Houston achieved success across multiple fields of entertainment, especially in music, movies, television, and modeling.
-She is the black female artist with the most Guinness World Records in history with 33.
+She is the black female artist with the most Guinness World Records in history with 34.
 In 1997, the Franklin School in East Orange, New Jersey, which Houston attended as a child, was renamed to the Whitney E. Houston Academy of Creative & Performing Arts.
 Madame Tussauds unveiled four wax figures of Houston in 2013, inspired by her looks from the music video of I Wanna Dance with Somebody (Who Loves Me), film The Bodyguard, album cover of I Will Always Love You: The Best of Whitney Houston and The Star-Spangled Banner performance at the 1991 Super Bowl, marking the first time in its over 200-year history to happen to a celebrity.
 She held an honorary Doctorate in Humanities from Grambling State University, Louisiana.

 According to J. Randy Taraborrelli, by 1995, Houston had "become something more than a star or even a superstar.
 She's a phenomenon, a force, an international icon so famous she can be identified almost anywhere by her first name alone.
 She belongs to that exclusive VIP one-name club, those people for whom no additional identification is required: Cher, Liza, Elvis, Roseanne, and Michael."
+In 2023, writer Laura Finley named Houston as one of the 300 women who have significantly contributed to American popular culture in her book titled Women in Popular Culture.
 Author Gerrick Kennedy wrote in his 2022 book about Houston, Didn't We Almost Have It All: In Defense of Whitney Houston, that "it took just four songs to make her the preeminent voice of a generation.
 Think about that.
 Not four albums.
 Songs.
 'Saving All My Love for You'.
 'How Will I Know'.
 'Greatest Love of All'.
 'I Wanna Dance with Somebody (Who Loves Me)'.
 When counted together, it's not even twenty minutes of her vocal instrument on display.
 Just four songs and Whitney Houston became the Queen of Pop —the Voice."

 Houston was ranked among the greatest women in music by VH1 and as one of the greatest voices of the last twenty-two years in a 2003 MTV2 online poll.
 MTV Australia ranked Houston at first place among the top 10 musical divas of all time in 2013.
 Early in her career, Houston's success with her landmark self-titled debut album was so massive that a journalist from the New York Times called her "pop's new queen".
 In their Houston obituary, The Advocate referred to Houston as "the mother of pop".
+In one of his write-ups on Houston, Brian Boone of Grunge called Houston "America's inscrutable queen of pop".